capturr/scraper/readme.md

 ## 2. Extract your data

-We're now at the most interesting part: we'll how to extract, filter and iterate data.
+We're now at the most interesting part: how to extract & filter values, and how to iterate items.

 ```typescript
 page.get( url, options, extractor );